rmcdomaths/rmcdomaths.github.io/_pages/about.md

 About me
 ---
 I am a PhD candidate in Applied Mathematics at the University of Oxford.
-From September 2023, I am a Visiting Fellow at the Kenneth C. Griffin Graduate School of Arts and Sciences at Harvard University, supported by the Kennedy Memorial Scholarship.
+From September 2023 to May 2024, I was a Visiting Fellow at the Kenneth C. Griffin Graduate School of Arts and Sciences at Harvard University, supported by the Kennedy Memorial Scholarship.

 Background
 ---